Dealer86/fintech-portfolio-API-project/README.md

 9. Check [swagger](http://127.0.0.1:8000/docs).

 ## Technology Stack
+ * Fintech Portfolio API web server that allows you to keep track of your different financial assets(stocks) and compare their evolution over time.
+ Leveraging modern tools such as FastAPI, Uvicorn, SQlite3, JSON, along with integration of various financial libraries like Yahooquery, and Yfinance, this project showcases my skills in both backend development and fintech API integration.
+Following SOLID principles, employing design patterns like Repository, Factory and adhering to Domain-Driven Design (DDD) concepts, I've created a robust and extensible application.
+ Comprehensive unit tests using the UnitTest framework ensure the reliability of the codebase.

 This project uses the following technologies:
 * FastAPI - a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints
 * Uvicorn - a lightning-fast ASGI server, built on top of the asyncio event loop